fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m2-exercise-update-class-properties-methods.md

     ```

-    The `Balance` and `AccountType` properties are automatically implemented properties.
-They encapsulates the private fields `balance` and `accountType` and provides controlled access to them.
+    The `Balance` and `AccountType` properties are automatically implemented properties that encapsulate anonymous backing fields that store the property values.
+The anonymous backing fields (`balance` and `accountType`) are created automatically by the C# compiler, so they're not explicitly defined in the code.

-    The `public` keyword indicates that the properties are accessible from outside the class, meaning other classes and code can read and modify the properties.
+    The `public` keyword indicates that the properties are accessible from outside the class, meaning other classes and code can read and write property values.

     The properties have two accessors: `get` and `set`.
 The `get` accessor is used to retrieve the value of the private field.
 When the property is accessed, the `get` accessor returns the current value of the private field.

     The `set` accessor is used to assign a new value to the private field.
-The keyword `value` represents the value being assigned to the property.
-When a new value is assigned to the property, the `set` accessor sets the private field to this new value.
+The `value` keyword represents the value being assigned to the property.
+When a new value is assigned to the property, the `set` accessor assigns `value` to the private field.

-    The code doesn't need to define private fields for `balance` and `accountType` because it uses auto-implemented properties for these fields.
-Auto-implemented properties in C# automatically create a private, anonymous backing field that stores the property value.
+    > [!NOTE]
+    > Your code doesn't explicitly define the anonymous backing fields (`balance` and `accountType`) for auto-implemented properties.
+The C# compiler automatically creates these fields for auto-implemented properties.

 1. Notice that the final constructor is still assigning values to the `balance` and `accountType` fields.